Canada Gate

 Canada Gate forms part of the Queen Victoria Memorial scheme in London.
-An entrance to the Green Park, one of the eight Royal Parks in central London, the gate was presented to London by Canada (then the senior Dominion of the British Empire) as part of a vast memorial scheme dedicated to Queen Victoria, who died in 1901.
+An entrance to the Green Park, one of the eight Royal Parks in central London, the gate was presented to London by Canada (at the time in 1901 the senior Dominion of the British Empire) as part of a vast memorial scheme dedicated to Queen Victoria, who died in 1901.